2018 Measurement and Evaluation Symposium

 This presentation will introduce the latest development in physical literacy and its possible impact on youth fitness assessment.

-Speakers: Mark Tremblay, Healthy Active Living and Obesity Research, Canada
+Speaker: Mark Tremblay, Healthy Active Living and Obesity Research, Canada

 5:05 – 5:30